Technical Architecture

 Chooses Bardiel mode:

-Delegation – “do this task for me.”
+Delegation – "do this task for me".

-Validation – “check this result / plan.”
+Validation – "check this result or plan".

-Arbitration – “two sides disagree, decide who is right.”
+Arbitration – "two sides disagree, decide who is right".

 Provides:

-optional context (docs, URLs, prior messages),
+Optional context (docs, URLs, prior messages).

-policy hints (
+Policy hints (

 fast,safe,oracle,adaptive).

-Interprets Bardiel’s status codes (
+Interprets Bardiel’s status codes (for example

-Bardiel (Virtual Agent powered by Cortensor)
+Bardiel (Virtual Agent Powered by Cortensor)

 Normalizes incoming requests into a common task envelope.